dongchanlim/Capstone_Coca_Cola/README.md

 ### Survival Analysis
 - Conducted Kaplan-Meier survival estimates to predict the duration of equipment time-to-failure.
 - Filtered and concentrated on unplanned downtime data to identify trends and probabilities of machine breakdowns.
+- LogRank tests were conducted as a part of robustness checks to validate the survival analysis results

 ### Regression Modeling
 - Built supervised regression models to predict downtime durations, achieving an RMSE of 82.27.